aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 1. **Ingestion:** A Lambda function then picks up messages from the SQS queue and prepares the artifacts consumed by the front-end application, stored in a dedicated S3 bucket using the following key format:
+   - Package tarball: `packages/${assembly.name}/v${assembly.version}/package.tgz`
-   `packages/${assembly.name}/v${assembly.version}/assembly.json`
+   - `.jsii` assembly: `packages/${assembly.name}/v${assembly.version}/assembly.json`

-   This function validates the contents of the `assembly` to ensure the message was well-formed.
+   This function validates the contents of the `.jsii` assembly file found in the `package.tgz` bundle to ensure the message was well-formed.
 In case the message is found to be incoherent, it is sent to a dead-letter queue and an alarm is triggered.

    - Optionally (this information may not be necessary, in particular for the minimal viable product), it also creates or updates the